 Consciously remove every possible temptation before you speak.

 If you tend to pick up, hold or wave a pen or pencil make sure that there is nothing in your hands the moment you stand to speak.

 Make sure that there isn’t a pen, pencil or offending object anywhere nearby that you could be drawn to pick up.

-If you have a habit of twisting your wedding (or any) ring whilst you speak make sure you take it off beforehand and put it in your pocket.
+If you have a habit of twisting your wedding (or any) ring whilst you speak make sure you take it off beforehand.
+Put it in your pocket.

-If you have a habit or tugging at or playing with a scarf or another accessory make sure you take it off or remove it first.
+Faced with a habit of tugging at or playing with a scarf or another accessory make sure you take it off or remove it first.